 This area is predominately agricultural and recreational lands.
 The subject property has no legal access and physical access is from adjacent private land.
 The "Assignment Conditions" as provided by the client instruct the appraiser to appraise the property as though legal and physical access exists.

-The topography of the subject parcels is rolling hills which is typical for this immediate area
+The topography of the subject parcel is rolling hills which are typical for this immediate area.
+The current use for agricultural purposes is physically possible.

 Financially Feasible